rileymullins/TFlex/README.md

 7. **SRT barcode-based peak refinement:**
    - The fragment-based peaks refines peak boundaries using strand-aware logic of the position per SRT barcode that is the most proximal to the junction of the transposon and genomic DNA.
    - This step will also count the number of unique transposon insertions (equal to unique SRT barcodes) in the fragment-based peak.
 The unique transposon insertions acts as the signal of TF binding.
-   - Per sampel SRT barcode-based peaks are saved in `<output_dir>/sample_peaks directory` within the specified output directory as a .parquet file.
+   - Per sample SRT barcode-based peaks are saved in `<output_dir>/sample_peaks directory` within the specified output directory as a .parquet file.

 #### Phase 3: Generating Consensus Peaks and Final Output
 8. **Consensus peak generation:**
-   - Merges sample-specific peaks to produce consensus peaks across all samples and groups (i.e., everything specified in the annotation file).
+   - Merges sample-specific peaks to produce SRT barcode consensus peaks across all samples and groups (i.e., everything specified in the annotation file).
 9. **Sample peak set-to-consensus peak mapping (intersection):**
-   - Intersects all sample peak sets with the consensus peaks to map which sample peaks were merged in the consensus peak.
+   - Intersects all sample peak sets with the SRT barcode consensus peaks to map which sample peaks were merged in the SRT barcodeconsensus peak.
 10. **Output aggregation:**
     - Each row is a unique consensus peak and sample_name pair populated with the per-sample peak statistics (e.g., fragment-based peak coordinates, SRT barcode-based peak coordinates, total reads, total fragments, and unique insertions within each of those peaks).
 The attributes of all samples in the same group are summed per consensus peak to produces the per-group statistics (`final_results.tsv`).
     - A `column_definitions.tsv` file describing all output columns is also saved in the output directory.